Editor’s note: The views and opinions expressed in this article are those of the authors and do not reflect TripZilla Philippines.

 6. Magat Dam

-The construction of this large rock-fill dam was authorized by Ferdinand Marcos back in 1975.
+The construction of this large rock-fill dam was authorized back in 1975.
 It was completed in 1982 and is one of the largest dams in the country, with an installed capacity of 360 MW.
 Upon its completion, the Magat Dam was the first large multipurpose dam in Southeast Asia used for irrigation, flood control and power generation purposes.

 7. People’s Park in the Sky